MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 > [!TIP]
 > If you also want to integrate with Microsoft Dynamics 365 Field Service, the guide provides an optional step that can help.
 To learn more about integrating with Field Service, go to [Integrate with Microsoft Dynamics 365 Field Service](admin-integrate-field-service.md).

-### Connection settings on the Microsoft Dynamics 365 Connection Setup page
+### <a name="connection-settings-on-the-microsoft-dynamics-365-connection-setup-page"></a>Connection settings on the Microsoft Dynamics 365 Connection Setup page

 Enter the following information for the connection from [!INCLUDE[crm_md](includes/crm_md.md)] to [!INCLUDE[prod_short](includes/prod_short.md)].